ArjunVarshney/pdf-ops/README.md

 - Saving the file does not clear out the existing object, as you populate more and more pdfs in the same object they will keep on getting accumulated.

-- For clearing all the pdfs stored in the object you can use `splitter.clearDoc()` to reinitialize a new empty PdfSplitter object
+- For clearing all the pdfs stored in the object you can use `splitter.clearDoc()` to reinitialize a the PdfSplitter object

 - Let us put all the above into a expample for explanation